undeze/nwen304group/README.md

 The signup procedure is self explanatory.

 Passwords are sent to the server protected by SSL.
 Once they're at the server they are immediately hashed with SHA256 function, and the hash is stored in the 'members' table.

+REST INTERFACE

+All user status is stored in our database tables on the server side, rather than held locally on the client side.
+We use four tables called to save the user status.
+We use HTTP methods GET and POST to implement the RESTful server.

+ERROR HANDLING

+There is error checking for database connection.
+We make use of the Heroku console.log function to print out error messages, and to keep track of which function has been called.